 Closed Event

-have traditionally elicited moderate interest at best.
+Elections to the EU Parliament have traditionally elicited moderate interest at best.
 This year, however, they are in the crosshairs of major global players.
 China is interested in a strong EU as a counterweight to the US, while the present US administration wants to protect domestic industries with their Trump core voters from German competition.
 This dovetails with Russia´s goal of a weakened EU, which could mitigate or lift the sanctions.
 In this tangle of interests and strategies, the right populist parties emerge as a major target and a channel to change EU policies from outside.

 The policy consulting seminar operating under Chatham House rules pursues the following objectives: